rwlarson2024/CS2400_spaghettiCode/README.md

 Estevan Delgado created and led the creation of unit testing and helped with debugging the program when methods were not working as intended.

-Altogether, the group wrote the other files that were necessary for the graph's basic operations and traversals, implementing lists, stacks, queues, and vertices.
+Altogether, the group wrote the other files that were necessary for the graph's basic operations and traversals, including the implementation of lists, stacks, queues, and vertices.

 Extra features : JUnit testing, Java interfaces and generics, and both graph representations (adjacency matrix and adjacency list)